pauldreik/rdfind/README.md

 2. For each argument, list the directory contents recursively and assign it to the file list.
 Assign a directory depth number, starting at 0 for every argument.
 3. If the input argument is a file, add it to the file list.
 4. Loop over the list, and find out the sizes of all files.
-5. If flag -removeidentinode true: Remove items from the list which already are added, based on the combination of inode and device number.
+5. If flag -excludeidentinode true: Exclude items already added, based on the combination of inode and device number.
 A group of files that are hardlinked to the same file are collapsed to one entry.
 Also see the comment on hardlinks under ”caveats below”!
 6. Sort files on size.
-Remove files from the list, which have unique sizes.
+Exclude files which have unique sizes.
 7. Sort on device and inode(speeds up file reading).
 Read a few bytes from the beginning of each file (first bytes).
-8. Remove files from list that have the same size but different first bytes.
+8. Exclude files that have the same size but different first bytes.
 9. Sort on device and inode(speeds up file reading).
 Read a few bytes from the end of each file (last bytes).
-10. Remove files from list that have the same size but different last bytes.
+10. Exclude files that have the same size but different last bytes.
 11. Sort on device and inode(speeds up file reading).
 Perform a checksum calculation for each file.
-12. Only keep files on the list with the same size and checksum.
-These are duplicates.
+12. Exclude files with different size and checksum.
+The rest are duplicates.
-13. Sort list on size, priority number, and depth.
+13. Sort remaining duplicates on size, priority number, and depth.
 The first file for every set of duplicates is considered to be the original.
 14. If flag ”-makeresultsfile true”, then print results file (default).
 15. If flag ”-deleteduplicates true”, then delete (unlink) duplicate files.
 Exit.
 16. If flag ”-makesymlinks true”, then replace duplicates with a symbolic link to the original.
 Exit.